gitwyrm/idleyou/README.md

 - To have more energy, you need to be fit.
 - To get more money, you need a better job.
 - To get a better job, you need to gain work experience and have a good appearance.
-- To get a better appearance, you need to be fit, charismatic, clean and in a good mood (everyone looks better with a smile).
+- To get a better appearance, you need to be fit, charismatic, clean and in a good mood.
+- Events will happen at times, good or bad, sometimes they even offer you a choice.

 ## Running

+Only tested on macOS right now, but should work on all platforms.

 ```bash
 go run .